RMIT-COSC1127-1125-AI21/AI21-DOC/FAQ-PACMAN.md

 # FAQ - Pacman Projects - RMIT AI 2021

-This is a FAQ only for the project assessments (i.e., Pacman projects).
+This is a FAQ for the project assessments only (i.e., Pacman assessment projects).

 For general questions about the course, refer to the other FAQs available under [Resources](https://edstem.org/courses/6081/resources).

 As any FAQ page, this page is always "under construction".
 As we realize that some questions become common, we add them here.
+So, bookmark it and check it regularly, particularly when you have a doubt and you suspect it may have been answered before!

 - [FAQ - Pacman Projects - RMIT AI 2021](#faq---pacman-projects---rmit-ai-2021)
 - [GENERAL](#general)